Graduate Social Innovation & Sustainability Leadership

 Required Courses (21 credits):

-- (SUST 650) Foundations: Leadership for Social Innovation and Sustainability (4 credits)
+(SUST 650) Foundations: Leadership for Social Innovation and Sustainability

 This course provides the foundation for the Social Innovation and Sustainability Leadership Program.
 It creates a community of reflective learners that support each other in becoming effective social entrepreneurs and sustainability change agents.
-We introduce foundational leadership frameworks and tools such as Theory U, Emotional Intelligence and Diversity, Systems Thinking, Just Sustainabilities, Design Thinking, Collective Impact, Social Entrepreneurship, and several others.
-We visit with local, national, and global changemakers to learn how they are applying social innovation and sustainability leadership.
 The course also explores relationships among sustainability, economic development, and social equity.
-Students begin to explore and identify a social innovation project they wish to implement in SUST 651.

-- (SUST 652) Innovation for Social and Economic Well-Being (4 credits)
+(SUST 652) Innovation for Social and Economic Well-Being

-- (SUST 752) Leadership for Organizational and Community Well-Being (3 credits)
+(SUST 752) Leadership for Organizational and Community Well-Being

 Investigates the nature of change, forces for change, and the impact of change on its recipients.
 Introduces students to the practice of organization development with respect to change efforts in organizations as they examine their own roles and skill sets as change agents.
-Stresses the design and implementation of various organizational interventions.
 Students learn to choose between, and then design, appropriate interventions to transform an organization from a current state to a desired future state.

 Sample Elective Courses (12 credits):

 Elective credits allow students to tailor their degree to a special area of interest or deepen specific leadership skills and knowledge.
-The SISL Community Course Electives will now be offered as either SUST 695 or SUST 795.
+Sample elective courses may be taken from the programs listed below.
+Elective courses must first be approved by your academic advisor.

 Tuition and Financial Aid